hammingweight/spring_on_oci/2_configure/README.md

    logged into a VM

 ## Ansible
-There are several configuration management tools like Pupper, Check, Ansible and SaltStack.
+There are several configuration management tools like Puppet, Chef, Ansible and SaltStack.
 The preferred tool for configuring VMs in OCI is Ansible.

 Ansible scripts for configuring one or more hosts are written